-Drought processes involve interactions amongst ocean processes (ocean teleconnections), land-based processes (water balance, runoff), and several atmospheric processes (Spinioni et al., 2017).
+Drought processes involve interactions amongst ocean processes (ocean teleconnections), land-based processes (water balance and runoff), and several atmospheric processes (Spinioni et al., 2017).
 Therefore, multiple analyses have been used to investigate droughts and their impact on the availability of water resources in the IP.
-These include the implementation of circulation weather type (CWT) classifications (Cortesi et al., 2014; Ramos et al., 2014), identification of atmospheric blocking events
+These include the implementation of circulation weather type (CWT) classifications (Cortesi et al., 2014; Ramos et al., 2014); identification of atmospheric blocking events (Sousa et al.,

-- (Sousa et al., 2016), and assessments of climatic teleconnection patterns like the North Atlantic Oscillation (NAO) (Muñoz-Díaz and Rodrigo, 2004; Trigo et al., 2004; deCastro et al., 2006a), which is considered a dominant mode of climate variability for Europe (Visbeck et al., 2001), the Arctic Oscillation (AO) (deCastro et al., 2006a), the El Niño Southern Oscillation (ENSO) (Vicente-Serrano, 2005), and the Scandinavian Pattern (SCAND) (deCastro et al., 2006a).
+2016); and assessments of climatic teleconnection patterns like the North Atlantic Oscillation (NAO; Muñoz-Díaz and Rodrigo, 2004; Trigo et al., 2004; deCastro et al., 2006a), which is considered to be a dominant mode of climate variability for Europe (Visbeck et al., 2001); the Arctic Oscillation (AO; deCastro et al., 2006a); the El Niño-Southern Oscillation (ENSO) (Vicente-Serrano, 2005); and the Scandinavian pattern (SCAND; deCastro et al., 2006a).
 The impacts of drought in the IP have been widely investigated.
-Droughts have been found to affect the productivity of rainfed crops (Peña-Gallardo et and the terminal states of the productivity of the terminal states of the terminal states of terminal states of the terminal states of terminal stat - 75 al., 2019) and forests (Gouveia et al., 2009; Barbeta and Peñuelas, 2016; Vidal-Macua et al., 2017; Peña-Gallardo et al., 2019), and have even resulted in human mortality in Galicia, northwestern Spain (Salvador et al., 2019).
+Droughts have been found to affect the productivity of rainfed crops (Peña-Gallardo et al., 2019) and forests (Gouveia et al., 2009; Barbeta and Peñuelas, 2016; Vidal-Macua et al., 2017; Peña-Gallardo et al., 2019) and have even resulted in human mortality in Galicia, northwestern Spain (Salvador et al., 2019).
 Terrestrial ecosystems often vary significantly in their responses to drought (Knapp et al., 2015).
-Moreover, the IP is characterised by different climate types, which vary from a humid Atlantic climate in the northwest and north to a semi-arid Mediterranean climate in the east and southeast (Parracho et al., 2016); it also features strong seasonal variability (Serrano et al., 1999).
-Therefore, regional- - 80 scale studies would have the advantage of better characterising the phenomenon of drought and its impacts in this region, thereby supporting the reduction of drought vulnerability as well as drought-induced losses.
+Moreover, the IP is characterized by different climate types, which vary from a humid Atlantic climate in the northwest and north to a semi-arid Mediterranean climate in the east and southeast (Parracho et al., 2016); it also features strong seasonal variability (Serrano et al., 1999).
+Therefore, regional-scale studies would have the advantage of better characterizing the phenomenon of drought and its impacts in this region, thereby supporting the reduction of drought vulnerability as well as drought-induced losses.

-NWIP is a hydrologically important region where water resources of the Miño-Sil and Limia river basins represent an important source of benefits for inhabitants of Galicia and the northern provinces of Portugal.
-Both basins make up the Miño-Limia-Sil Hydrographic Demarcation (MLSHD) (Figure 1), a region of shared environmental resources for Spain and Portugal.
+The NWIP is a hydrologically important region where water resources of the Miño-Sil and Limia River basins represent an important source of benefits for inhabitants of Galicia and the northern provinces of Portugal.
+Both basins make up the Miño-Limia-Sil hydrographic demarcation (MLSHD; Fig. 1), a region of shared environmental resources for Spain and Portugal.
 The water resources in the MLSHD are crucial to developing agriculture and livestock.
-Indeed, in the Spanish portion of the MLSHD, 73.2% of the total water demand is for agrarian use (Vargas and Paneque, 2019), principally in irrigation (PH, 2014).

-The industrial use of water for energy production is mainly carried out through hydroelectric and thermal power plants, which has caused hydromorphological alterations in the primary river channels due to the construction of dams and dikes (deCastro

-90 et al., 2006b; PH, 2014).
-The hydroelectric power plants in the Spanish part of the MLSHD have a percentage of installed power that supposes a gross production of 5878.18 GWh (average in the period 2004-2013), which represents 44.88% of the total generated in the region (PH, 2014).
+Indeed, in the Spanish portion of the MLSHD, 73.2 % of the total water demand is for agrarian use (Vargas and Paneque, 2019), principally irrigation (PH, 2014).
+The industrial use of water for energy production is mainly carried out through hydroelectric and thermal power plants, which has caused hydromorphological alterations in the primary river channels due to the construction of dams and dikes (deCastro et al., 2006b; PH, 2014).
+The hydroelectric power plants in the Spanish part of the MLSHD have a percentage of installed power that supposes a gross production of 5878.18 GWh (average in the period of 2004-2013), which represents 44.88 % of the total generated in the region (PH, 2014).